 Employees say the darndest things when they call in sick.
 “A bear is in my yard and I’m afraid to leave my house” and “I’m not sure how the solar eclipse is going to affect me, so it may be safer to stay home” were among the least believable sick-day excuses heard by company managers polled in a recent survey by CareerBuilder.

 Nearly 3 in 5 employees who have paid time off programs said they felt they had to make up an excuse for taking the day off.
-This is despite 54 percent of employees working for companies with a paid time off program that rolls sick, vacation, and personal days together.
+This is despite 54% of employees working for companies with a paid time off program that rolls sick, vacation and personal days together.

-And while it’s not uncommon for employees to occasionally call in sick when they’re actually fine, almost every small business has one or two sick-day abusers with too many call outs.
+And while it’s not uncommon for employees to occasionally call out sick when they’re actually fine, almost every small business has one or two sick-day abusers with too many call outs.

 Here’s How to Deal With Employees Calling in Sick Too Often

-To curb employees calling in sick too often, a growing number of companies now allow employees a specified number of paid days off for any purpose—that is, both sick time and vacation time are considered the same thing and consolidated into one paid leave package.
+To curb employees always calling in sick to work, a growing number of companies now allow employees a specified number of paid days off for any purpose—that is, both sick time and vacation time are considered the same thing and consolidated into one paid leave package.
 This is typically called Paid Time Off, or PTO for short.

 By doing so, employers effectively reward employees who don’t have frequent illnesses and discourage employees from taking sick days off when they’re not actually sick.